 When the battery is depleted and needs to be recharged, you’ll have to give it 4 hours to complete.
 Considering the fact that this battery is relatively small, you would expect it to recharge in a bit less time.
 It’s still faster than most other electric scooters, but they have much larger batteries, too.

 Here’s where the Ninebot ZING E10 shines.
 Regardless of what kind of surface you’re on, this baby is able to provide a comfortable ride.
-This is all thanks to the E10’s spring shock suspension system and high elastic rubber tires.
+This is all thanks to the E10’s spring shock suspension system and high elastic electric scooter rubber tires.

 The two combine to make bumps less noticeable and riding more manageable.
 Whether on sand, concrete, dirt, or grass, the ZING E10 is capable of holding its own.
 As with its younger sibling, the E10 delivers a smooth riding experience every time.